CfSOtago/GREENGridData/reshareDataProcessing/README.md

 The code uses a circuits-to-sum definition file from the [/publicData](https://github.com/dataknut/GREENGridData/tree/master/publicData) folder to do so.
 Reports on the results of doing so can be found at https://cfsotago.github.io/GREENGridData/.

+### settingTimezones1minPower.R

+Gives examples of how to set timezones when analysing the data in a timezone other than "Pacific/Auckland".

 ### testHousehold1minPower.R
 R script which runs the .Rmd file of the same name with parameters to load a given household's Grid Spy data file and creates a mean power (W) profile plot for all circuits by year and month - very useful for data checking.
-It also shows how to link the Grid Spy data to the households attribute data.
+It also shows how to link the Grid Spy data to the household's attribute data.

 ### extractCircuitFrom1minPower.R